-- 92. Residents were also concerned to see provision of adequate off-street parking in new developments so that neighbouring streets would not be obstructed by over-spill or for visitor parking for new developments, adding to an already congested parking situation during the evenings or at weekends. - 93.
+- 93. Residents were also concerned to see provision of adequate off-street parking in new developments so that neighbouring streets would not be obstructed by over-spill or for visitor parking for new developments, adding to an already congested parking situation during the evenings or at weekends. - 94.
 Parking is clearly a challenge with additional parking needed in or around the centre of the village.
-The HNP proposes that the requirements for parking for new developments should be in line with the new Parking Standards being proposed by TWBC which are reproduced in Figure 13.
+The HNP proposes that the requirements for parking for new developments should be in line with the new Residential Parking Standards being proposed by TWBC which are reproduced in Figure 15. - 95.
+All developments should include suitably designed, shared, publicly accessible visitor parking spaces.
+The parish council would also welcome proposals for additional publicly available usable parking in the village.
 The HNP proposes the following: